stisa/jupyternim/README.md

 Jupyter Nim
 ====

 This is a beta  [jupyter](http://jupyter.org/) kernel for nim written in nim.
-Works with `notebook` and `lab`, should also work in VSCode.
+Works with `notebook`, `lab`, `nteract`, should even work in VSCode.
+If you use `nteract`, there's still some problems, please report them.
 If you use `jupyter lab`, you can also install the companion extension for it by
 ```bash
 jupyter labextension install jupyternim-labextension